ANSHURAJ11/LAMMPSatOU/README.md

 	module load OpenMPI/4.1.4-GCC-11.3.0

+If you were to use your own LAMMPS executable, modify the mpirun line in the batch file to

+	mpirun -np $SLURM_NPROCS /YOURPATH/lmp_mpi -in lmp.in

+where `YOURPATH` is your own path to your newly compiled executable `lmp_mpi`.

 Note: As a general rule, the `module load XXX` command needs to be typed again each time you log into your OSCER account.
 To avoid that, do one of the following:

 - Write it in both `.bashrc` and `.bash_profile` files in your \$HOME, provided that you are using bash.
 Then the next time you log in, you don't need to retype `module load XXX`.